Naga fireballs of Mekong

-There is involved also Buddhism into this story, making it more complex – although local Buddhist monks seem to be spectators of show and not active promoters of it.
-This "Buddhist" myth has involved the ominous Phaya Naga – serpent-king of underworld – in making of these fireballs.
+There is involved also Buddhism in this story, making it more complex – although local Buddhist monks seem to be spectators of the show and not active promoters of it.
+This "Buddhist" myth has involved the ominous Phaya Naga – serpent-king of the underworld – in making of these fireballs.
 Phaya Naga in this story turns out to be an ally of Buddha.
 Buddha and Phaya Naga in their mythical battles obtained a blessing for local people – regular periods of rain.
 As the rain ends, Buddha returns to Earth from heaven and Phaya Naga greets him with fireballs.

-Thus, at the end of every October tens of thousands of people flock to Phon Phisai and other Thai and Laotian towns along Mekong.
+Thus, at the end of every October tens of thousands of people flock to Phon Phisai and other Thai and Laotian towns along the Mekong.
 In 2002 – 2004 there were hundreds of thousands of people coming.
-They take the "best places" along the river.
+They take the “best places” along the river.

 But the main event is the appearance of fireballs.
 Thousands of people look with awe at them rising up in the air as fast as sparks from the campfire.
-In some nights thousands of such weird sparks rise out from the waters but sometimes – none.
+On some nights thousands of such weird sparks rise out from the waters but sometimes – none.
 People cheer the lights with joy and feel happy to be together at this mystery.

 Scientists get involved